minth1468/music-theory-101/README.md

 Rule of thumb:

 - Double the bass notes
-- Use open position in lower register
+- Use open position in the lower register
-- Use close position in higher register
+- Use close position in the higher register
-  - e.g. Voicing of a F major triad
+  - e.g. Voicing of an F major triad

 ![image-20240326131015956](https://github.com/minth1468/music-theory-101/blob/main/assets/image-20240326131015956.png?raw=true)